 cheap and relatively broad banded that they are an attractive way to get

 "some" coverage over large frequency ranges with generally-acceptable

 performance.
-In several cases, even though we could cover 2 MHz of bandwidth, we only cover 1 MHz - as in the case of the
+In several cases, even though we could cover 2 MHz of bandwidth, we only cover 1 or 1.5 MHz - as in the case of the

 31M-30M and the 15M-13M bands.
 This was done because there wasn't

-frequency range, the receivers work slightly better with reduced coverage and running them at "only" 1 MHz bandwidth reduces processor loading.
+frequency range, the receivers work slightly better with reduced coverage - and running them at less than 2 MHz bandwidth reduces processor loading.

 response due to the way sound cards work.
 For example, at a

 sampling rate of 192 kHz the highest frequency that can be accurately